startupjs/startupjs/packages/startupjs/README.md

 ### `static`

-Use this hook to add standard static server behavior to expressApp
+Use this hook to add standard static server behavior to expressApp.

 ```js
   static: (expressApp) => {